arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Typesofresearchevidence/Howislearningtobeobservedandrecorded/Whatstandardsareusedwhenassessingthebelievabilityofreportsoflearning/Reliabilitythreatstoreliabilityandtheassessmentofreliability/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "Reliability, threats to reliability and the assessment of reliability "
+title: 'Reliability, threats to reliability and the assessment of reliability '
-nav_order: Reliabilitythreatstoreliabilityandtheassessmentofreliability
-has_children: false
 ---
 # Reliability, threats to reliability and the assessment of reliability